navpil/esoteric-collections/Readme.md

 Other interesting collections:

- - HardcoreImmutableCollection - will throw if passed a mutable class as a parameter
+ - HardcoreImmutableCollection - will throw if passed a mutable class as a member
  - N2List - guarantees at least O(n^2) performance on all operations and n^2 memory requirements.
 Can be used for finding weak places.
  - Max size collection (removes random element on .add())